fauzanazmi01/final-project-fauzan-azmi-dwicahyo/README.md

 ```

 1. Migrate database
-2. Generate app key to env
+2. Generate app key to env (make sure your .env file exists and has APP_KEY key with empty value)
 3. Generate jwt secret to env

 ```